 It feels good to be acknowledged for hard work and doing the right thing.
 Safe driving habits prevent accidents, which prevents claims and saves insurance companies money.
 To reward you, many insurance companies offer safe driving discounts and other benefits.
 Allstate, on the other hand, provides a safe driver bonus for every six months you are accident-free.
 The bonus is typically worth up to five percent of the premiums paid during the policy period, and drivers can elect to receive the money in the form of a Safe Driving Bonus Check.

 There is a catch, though.
 Safe Driving Bonus Checks are only available to eligible drivers who pay extra to enroll in Allstate’s Your Choice Auto Program.
-To qualify, policy-holders typically need good credit and a clean driving history.
+To qualify, policy-holders typically need good credit and clean driving history.
 Even then, only those who remain accident-free qualify for the bonus at the end of each policy period.
 Should you need to use your insurance to file an accident claim, you forfeit the bonus despite having paid extra to enroll in the Your Choice Auto Program, to begin with.

 If you are a safe driver, we here at Heinen Insurance believe you should be acknowledged.
 However, many different companies are willing to reward you for being accident-free, whether in the form of a safe driver discount or premiums and deductibles that become smaller over time.
 Give us a call to learn more about your options.